-Our liability to clients may be substantial if our systems fail.
+Our liability to clients may be substantial if our systems fail, which could adversely impact our business, results of operations, cash flow, and financial condition.
 Our products are often critical to the operations of our customers' businesses and provide benefits that may be difficult to quantify.
 If our products fail to function as required, we may be subject to claims for substantial damages.
 Courts may not enforce provisions in our contracts that would limit our liability or otherwise protect us from liability for damages.
 Defending a lawsuit, regardless of its merit, could be costly and divert management's time and attention.
 Although we maintain general liability insurance and error and omissions coverage, these coverages may not continue to be available on reasonable terms or in sufficient amounts to cover claims against us.
 In addition, our insurer may disclaim coverage as to any future claim.
-If claims exceeding the available insurance coverage are successfully asserted against us, or our insurer imposes premium increases or large deductibles or co-insurance requirements on us, then our business, results of operations, cash flow, and financial condition could be adversely affected.
+If claims exceeding the available insurance coverage are successfully asserted against us, or our insurer imposes premium increases or large deductibles or coinsurance requirements on us, then our business, results of operations, cash flow, and financial condition could be adversely affected.